- Handling the transactions through programming

 Two types of HFSQL data files are created when implementing the transactions:

 - the log of operations in transaction: Temporary file in HFSQL format containing the different operations performed on the application files taken into account by the transaction.
-This file is created with HTransactionStart (or with HTransaction).
+This file is created with HTransactionStart (or HTransaction).
 By default, it is named <Project name>_$TRS_OPERATION.TRS.
 This name can be modified with HTransactionStart (or HTransaction).

 This file is named TRSOPERATION.TRS.